Potential Honours Projects

 Description: The Northwest Atlantic Ocean off Nova Scotia is undergoing some of the most rapid warming of any ocean region on Earth.
 To better predict how this warming will affect patterns of marine productivity in the future, we need better paleo-proxy data from the past.
 As a contribution toward this overall goal, an honours student is invited to validate a new organic geochemical approach (compound-specific isotope analysis of amino acids) on samples of marine algae collected periodically over a spring-to-winter cycle.
 Specifically, we will test whether the seasonal transition from large-cell, diatom-based production in spring, to small-cell, flagellate-based production in summer is reflected in carbon isotopic signatures of seawater filtrates.
 The student will carry out field work locally in Bedford Basin and the Northwest Arm (must be able to begin field work in April) and perform wet chemistry sample derivatization and mass spectrometric analysis in the Stable Isotope Biogeochemistry Laboratory.
 This research will support the ongoing work of two PhD students and several MSc students.
 Contact: Dr. Owen Sherwood: email@example.com

 Description: Nature exposure is proven to be crucial for children’s development by enhancing their physical and mental well-being, encouraging independence, creativity and problem-solving skills, and nurturing a deeper appreciation for nature.
 Further, one’s connection to nature is positively correlated with developing pro-environmental attitudes, knowledge and beliefs as an adult, and increasing the probability of conservation behaviours and attitudes later in life.
-This Honours thesis study will build on the work of Omidvar and Wright (2019) and MacKeen & Wright (2021) in which a bioaffinity (connectedness to nature) games testing tool was developed, tested and then modified to be more culturally, geographically and developmentally appropriate to the age of the participants and location in which the individual study takes place.
-The newly modified games testing tool will undergo reliability and validity testing in summer 2021 using psychometric assessment techniques.
-We are looking for an Honours thesis student who will support the research team in the testing of the tool with pre-school children during summer 2021 (approximately 20 hours in total – dates/times to be determined) and who will take the lead role in analyzing the bioaffinity results of the Halifax participant data, as well as running comparative analyses between the Halifax results and data previously collected using this bioaffinity test with children in a nature-based pre-school in Eleuthera Bahamas.
-Students interested in this project should contact Dr. Tarah Wright (email@example.com).
-Note: It may be possible to combine this thesis with an Environmental Science Internship class (ENVS 3000) in Summer 2021, but this is not mandatory in order to be considered for this project as an Honours student.
+This Honours thesis study will build on the work of Omidvar and Wright (2019) and MacKeen & Wright (2021) in which a connectedness to nature games testing tool was developed, tested and then modified to be more culturally, geographically and developmentally appropriate to the age of the participants and location in which the individual study takes place.
+The newly modified games testing tool has undergone reliability and validity testing in 20221 using psychometric assessment techniques.
+We are looking for an Honours thesis student who will support the research team in the further testing of the tool.
+The Honours student will take the lead in working with staff at the St. Louis Zoo to modify the tool to be culturally, geographically and developmentally appropriate for the pre-school children in the St. Louis Zoo program, train the St. Louis staff to administer the games testing tool, and then take a lead role in analyzing the results (both qualitative coding and statistical techniques will be employed).
+Students interested in this project should contact Dr. Tarah Wright (firstname.lastname@example.org).